Body Art Establishments

 There are two types of temporary Body Art events:

-Larger shows or conventions where tattoo artists or piercers are invited to set up single booths where they will be practicing Body Art.
+- Larger shows or conventions where tattoo artists or piercers are invited to attend.
+Body artists will set up single booths where they will be practicing Body Art.
 These events are generally sponsored by the show or convention coordinator.
-A temporary convention event may be no longer than 7 consecutive days.
+A larger show or convention event may be no longer than 7 consecutive days.

-All participating body artists must be licensed or permitted by the State of Minnesota prior to the event and must show proof of license or permit to the Minneapolis Food, Lodging & Pools program.
+All participating body artists must be licensed or permitted by the State of Minnesota prior to the event.
+Body artists must show proof of license or permit to the Minneapolis Food, Lodging & Pools staff.

 Should you require a reasonable accommodation in order to fully participate, or information in an alternative format, please contact 612-673-2301.